stangahh/angular-electron-nebular/README.md

 Voila!
 You can use your Angular + Electron app in a local development environment with hot reload !

 The application code is managed by `main.ts`.
-The app runs with a simple Angular App (http://localhost:4200) and an Electron window.
+The app runs with a simple Angular App on [localhost:4200](http://localhost:4200) and an Electron window.

 You can deactivate "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.ts`.